TheDomCraft/TheDomCraft/README.md

 Thanks for stopping by!
 Feel free to explore my projects —
 I'm always working on something a little weird, a little technical, and a lot of fun. 😄

-> _"Every byte tells a story — I just like to write the format."_